ramiroaraujo/alfred-text-tokenizer-workflow/README.md

-# Tokenizer Workflow for Alfred app
+# Text Tokenizer Workflow for Alfred app

 Workflow for tokenizing different text value input, and converting them back to a string with multiple syntaxes.
 It was basically thought as a text exapander to convert space separated works into quoted comma separated values, to use in different languages, mostly because of envy of Ruby's array notation ```%w()```.